minhhbt/Assignment2/README.md

 # Psychiatrist Chatbot as a Client-Server Service

 Meet **Dr. Hannibal Lecter**, the online Psychiatrist Bot.
+The bot is loosely based on the titular main antagonist of the Hannibal book series by Thomas Harris and their film and television series adaptions.
+Hannibal is an extremely brilliant psychiatrist, but also a mentally disturbed and cannibalistic serial killer infamous for eating his victims.

 ## Overview
 - The app employs sockets to enable communication between Client (user) and the Server (Bot).